rin67630/Soft-Power2-MPPT/Software/2_Menu_system.md

 - % (toggle between coarse and fine),
 - <,> change current
 - {,} change Vin setpoint
-- O Operation
+have **been removed**, there is no more need for them any more.

-- A Ah mode change
+- O Operation mode change Manu, PvFx,MPPT
-have been removed, there is no more need for them any more.
+- A Ah mode change Stop, Run and Daily are now redundant

 ## Reports control over serial